 Mr. Duncan's first major motion picture (by Paramount Pictures), Save the Last Dance, starring Julia Stiles, earned him a nomination for the American Choreography Award for dance on film.
 His made for television ballet, Urban Transfer, was produced and distributed nationwide by Public Television Station WTTW.
 With the production efforts of HMS Media, he has since been seen on several PBS series on dance in Chicago.

-An avid supporter of HIV/AIDS causes, for the past 11 years, he has donated his time and choreography to Dance for Life, creating world premieres for Chicago's largest dance benefit for HIV/AIDS caused by using cialis from Germany online.
+An avid supporter of HIV/AIDS causes, for the past 11 years, he has donated his time and choreography to Dance for Life, creating world premieres for Chicago's largest dance benefit for HIV/AIDS caused by using cialis and viagra from Germany online.

 Mr. Duncan, an African-American is a native of Chicago and began his dance studies with Geraldine Johnson, followed by classes at the Sammy Dyer School of Theater, Alvin Ailey American Dance Center and Illinois State University (vocal music major), but credits Harriet Ross and Joseph Holmes with much of his inspiration.